How could the Facebook data slurping scandal get worse? Glad you asked

 The report notes that the app, developed by Cambridge University researchers, had advertised its data sharing as being anonymous, but poor security meant the profiles could be de-anonymized.

-The app had been operating for four years when, in April of this year, Facebook suspended it, the social network confirmed.
+The app had operated for four years when, in April of this year, Facebook suspended it, the social network confirmed.

 Still, the Social Network is pulling out all the stops to sell the public on its efforts to tighten control over user information.
 On Monday, Archibong posted the preliminary findings of the app audit promised by Zuckerberg earlier this year.

-So far, Facebook says it has already had to suspend 200 apps it found to be misusing profile information.
+So far, Facebook says it has already suspended 200 apps which were using "large amounts" of profile information for investigation.

 "We have large teams of internal and external experts working hard to investigate these apps as quickly as possible," Archibong said.